mococa/create-mococa-app/README.md

 # From any directory, run the local generator
 bunx /path/to/create-mococa-app

-# Or navigate to a test directory and run
+# Test with project name and current directory
+bunx /path/to/create-mococa-app my-test-app --current

+# Test in a specific location
-cd /tmp/test-project
+cd /tmp
-bunx ../create-mococa-app . --api --cognito
+bunx /path/to/create-mococa-app my-test-app --api --cognito

-# Using relative paths
-mkdir test-app
+# Test with all features
-bunx ../create-mococa-app test-app --lambda --dynamo
+bunx /path/to/create-mococa-app test-app --api --cognito --lambda --dynamo --s3 --environments
 ```

 ## License